NorskRegnesentral/shapr/README.md

 ## Brief NEWS

-This is `shapr` version 1.0.0, which provides a full suit of new functionality.
-See the [NEWS](https://github.com/NorskRegnesentral/shapr/blob/master/NEWS.md) for details
+This is `shapr` version 1.0.0 (Released on GitHub Nov 2024), which provides a full restructuring of the code based, and provides a full suit of new functionality, including:

+- A long list of approaches for estimating the contribution/value function $v(S)$, including Variational Autoencoders, and regression-based methods
+- Iterative Shapley value estimation with convergence detection
+- Parallelized computations with progress updates
+- Reweighted Kernel SHAP for faster convergence
+- New function `explain_forecast()` for explaining forecasts
+- Several other methodological, computational and user-experience improvements
+- Python wrapper making the core functionality of `shapr` available in Python

+Below we provide a brief overview of the breaking changes.
+See the [NEWS](https://github.com/NorskRegnesentral/shapr/blob/master/NEWS.md) for the full list of details.

-### Breaking change (June 2023)
+### Breaking changes

-As of version 0.2.3.9000, the development version of shapr (master branch on GitHub from June 2023) has been severely restructured, introducing a new syntax for explaining models, and thereby introducing a range of breaking changes.
-This essentially amounts to using a single function (`explain()`) instead of two functions (`shapr()` and `explain()`).
-The CRAN version of `shapr` (v0.2.2) still uses the old syntax.
+The new syntax for explaining models essentially amounts to using a single function (`explain()`) instead of two functions (`shapr()` and `explain()`).
+In addition, custom models are now explained by passing the prediction function directly to `explain()`, some input arguments got new names, and a few functions for edge cases was removed to simplify the code base.

+Note that the CRAN version of `shapr` (v0.2.2) still uses the old syntax.
 The examples below uses the new syntax.
 [Here](https://github.com/NorskRegnesentral/shapr/blob/cranversion_0.2.2/README.md)
 is a version of this README with the syntax of the CRAN version